kapitankuka2011/tetris-os-by-jdh/README.md

 # Tetris-OS
-a fork of deleted jdh's tetris os and with fixed error sb16 on no sound enjoy!
+a fork of deleted jdh's tetris os and with fixed error sb16 enjoy!